Ornamental Separator

 Onsite Residential

-What were the rights, roles, responsibilities, influence, and agency of the different populations living in colonial Virginia?
-How did social levels, gender, and ethnicity impact every aspect of society?
-Participants will explore daily life in the territories of the American colonies from the period of British colonization to the American Revolution.
-During this course, teachers will be immersed in hands-on activities, primary sources, and teaching strategies that highlight the stories of the diverse peoples living in Virginia during this period.
+In 1787, 11 years after the Declaration of Independence stated that “all men are created equal”, the U.S. Constitution established a new form of government for “we the people of the United States.”
+How did thirteen distinct colonies come together to form one nation?
+Who did the phrase “we the people” refer to when it was written in 1787?
+What does it mean to be a citizen of the United States?
+Participants will explore these questions by learning about the daily life in the American colonies from the period of British colonization through the American Revolution.
+During this course, elementary teachers will be immersed in hands-on activities, primary sources, and teaching strategies that highlight the stories of the diverse peoples living in Virginia and the American colonies during this period.

 STEAM to the Past, Design for the Future